1203-Johnson-Ellis/Mafia-Dating-Sim/README.md

 ### If you want to try the second option:
 The easiest way to download these files onto a Windows machine will be to navigate up to the green `<> Code` button on the main GitHub page and hit `Download ZIP`.
 Extract the files.

-Go [here](https://www.renpy.org/latest.html) to install Ren'py (this will also give you a couple of coding tutorial games which, on launch, you will see listed in the sidebar as `Tutorial` and `The Question`).
+Go [here](https://www.renpy.org/latest.html) to install Ren'py (this will also give you a couple of coding tutorial games which, on launch, you will see listed in the sidebar as "Tutorial" and "The Question").

 Launch Ren'py and navigate down through `Preferences` -> `General` -> `Projects Directory:`.
 Click on the current projects directory, then navigate to the folder where the Mafia files are saved and select it.
 This will update your projects directory to the new folder.